blab/cartography/docs/index.md

 ## MERS:

 MERS: MERS in this project is used as a extreme test case.
-MERS is an incredibly recombinant virus, making it incredibly difficult to construct a phylogenetic tree explaining the relationships between strains and locations.
+MERS is an incredibly recombinant virus, making it difficult to construct a phylogenetic tree explaining the relationships between strains and locations.
+The evolutionary rate of MERS is within the expected range for RNA viruses, with a rate from Baysian structured coalescent estimate of around 9.57 * 10^-4 (95% Highest Posterior Density: 8.28 - 10.9 * 10^-4) subs/site/year.
+Observed departures from strictly clonal evolution suggest that recombination is an issue for inferring MERS-CoV phylogenies.
+While its effect on human outbreaks is minimal, as humans are transient hosts with a smaller probability for co-infection, its effect is exacerbated in camel outbreaks.
+The genomes are 30130 bases long, with a mean bases missing of 889.781 and median of 42.5.
 It can be reasonably assumed that MERS is a good case to test and challenge Cartography.

 ## SUMMARY OF RESULTS FOR MERS: